AlMonkman/reading-notes/DesignwebpageswithCSS.md

 `<h1 style="color:blue;text-align:center;">This is a heading</h1>`

 If you have multiple styles affecting the same element certain styles will take priority.
+-Inline will have the highest priority
+-Followed by external and internal style sheets
+-And finally the browsers default

+#Colors

+---

+There are several different ways to add color to your site.
+You can simply type color as the property in your declaration.
+From there you can choose from a long list of available colors that CSS has to offer.
+Alternatively there are several different things you can do to pick a color.

+ You may set your color with a...
+ -RGB Value  {color: rgb(0,0,0);}
+ -Hex Value {color: 92a8d1;}
+ -RGBA Value {color: rgba(0,0,0,0);}
+ -HSL Value {color: hsl(89,20%,60%);}
+ -HSLA Value {color: hsla(89, 43%, 51%, 0.6);}

+ Choose which ever way suits you the best as a developer.